jigarkkarangiya/module-orderitemimage/README.md

 ## Main Functionalities
-Display product image in sales order view page in Magento 2 admin panel
+This extension simply adds product images to the sales order view page in the Magento 2 admin panel.

 ## Installation
-\* = in production please use the `--keep-generated` option

 ### Type 1: Zip file